flyway/flywaydb.org/_posts/2020-05-18-Using-git-hooks-to-catch-common-migration-errors.md

 When you're on your own developing a simple application, managing your migration scripts is not a demanding task; each time you add a script, it gets the next version number in whatever sequence you've decided on using.
-When your application takes off and you find you have a team working on migrations simultaneously, sharing code via a distributed source control system such as `git`, then there is a risk of running into problems as the developers work on the same database migration code at the same time.
+When your application takes off and you find you have a team working on migrations simultaneously, sharing code via a distributed source control system such as `git`, then there is an increased risk of running into problems as the developers work on the same database migration code at the same time.

 ## Problem one: Numbering conflicts